The main points

 - Not all abnormal vaginal discharges are sexually transmitted.

 - Different infections need different treatments.

 What is it?

-Most women experience an inoffensive, whitish or clear vaginal discharge throughout their cycle.
-The amount varies from woman to woman.
+Most people experience an inoffensive, whitish or clear vaginal discharge throughout their cycle.
+The amount varies from person to person.
 This is completely normal.
 If this normal discharge becomes smelly, yellowish or greyish in colour or thick, white and lumpy in appearance, you may have an infection.
 Itching, abnormal bleeding, sores or pain in the genital area can also be a sign of infection.